brimdata/super/book/src/formats/csup.md

 ## Super Column (CSUP) Format

+> TODO: this is out of date and needs to be updated.

-Super Columnar (CSUP) is a file format based on the [super data model](data-model.md) where data is stacked to form columns.
+Super Columnar (CSUP) is a file format based on the [super-structured data model](model.md) where data is stacked to form columns.
-Its purpose is to provide for efficient analytics and search over bounded-length sequences of [super-structured data](./_index.md#2-a-super-structured-pattern) that is stored in columnar form.
+Its purpose is to provide for efficient analytics and search over bounded-length sequences of super-structured data that is stored in columnar form.

 Like [Parquet](https://github.com/apache/parquet-format),
 CSUP provides an efficient representation for semi-structured data,